mpataws/iotanium/docs/source/setup/setup.rst

 - **Save the file**
 - Back in your WebREPL browser window, click **Choose File**, browse to the saved file above, and click **Send to device**
-- Ensure your WebREPL indicates ``Sent iotanium_cfg.json, 199 bytes`` or similar message, before continuing:
+- Ensure your WebREPL indicates ``Sent iotanium_cfg.json, 199 bytes`` or similar message, before continuing (your file's size in bytes may be different):

 .. image:: ../img/upload_wifi_cfg.png
     :width: 400px